loneicewolf/loneicewolf/README.md

 ___

   # 🌹 Welcome! 🌹
-Recovering from smaller concussion, take care everyone!
-I might be slow at replying!
+I am on many hospitals visits now so I am slow but a [Major project](https://github.com/loneicewolf/Rootkits-6.12.74) i'm doing, which is Linux Rootkits for Linux Kernel 6.12+

-### And most importantly:
+**And most importantly**
-## Take care of yourself!
-Because You Matter!
+**Take care of yourself!
+Because You Matter!**
 Warmest wishes from sweden <3

 </div>